storacha/specs/w3-filecoin.md

 ## Overview

-A Storefront is the entry point for user/application data into web3.
-It will act on behalf of users and move data around into different storage points.
-One of the key storage presences may be Filecoin Storage Providers.
-Storefront is able to ingest files of arbitrary sizes, while Storage Providers are looking for storing larger pieces, rather than small pieces.
-Accordingly, the aggregator is responsible for aggregating multiple smaller pieces into a bigger one that can be stored by Storage Providers.
+A Storefront is web2 to web3 bridge.
+In ingests user/application data through a conventional web2 interface and replicates it across various storage systems, including Filecoin Storage Providers.
+Content supplied to a Storefront can be of arbitrary size, while (Filecoin) Storage Providers demand large (>= 16GiB) content pieces.
+To align supply and demand requirements, the aggregator accumulates supplied content pieces into a larger verifiable aggregate pieces per [FRC-0058](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md) that can be stored by Storage Providers.

 ### Authorization